 "Congress remains in the dark about what exactly is being considered, why we may be re-evaluating our nonproliferation objectives and standards, and how and when this information is being conveyed to Saudi Arabia and other countries around the world," Markey said in a letter to Perry and Secretary of State Rex Tillerson.

-Saudi Arabia’s Crown Prince Mohammed Bin Salman is expected to visit the US in March.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Saudi Arabia’s Crown Prince Mohammed Bin Salman is expected to visit the US in March.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.